Volvo

 DVD 2 |

-Volvo won the 1985 European Touring Car Championship, driven by Thomas Lindstrom and Gianfranco Brancatelli (Eggenberger Volvo 240 Turbo #2). |
+Championship, driven by Thomas Lindstrom and Gianfranco Brancatelli (Eggenberger Volvo 240 Turbo #2). |

 Volvo drivers for the 1985 ETCC: Thomas Lindstrom (Swed), Gianfranco Brancatelli, (It), Ulf Granberg (Swed), Anders Olofsson (Swed), Ingmar Carlssopn (Swed), Siegfried Muller, Jr. (Ger), Tommy "Slim" Borgudd (Swed), Sune Ohlsson (Swed) Michael Strauch (Swed), Pierre Dieudonne (Bel), Greger Petersson (Swed), Bertil Engstrom (Swed), Per Gunnar "Peggen" Andersson (Swed), Mats Linden (Swed), Carlo Rossi (It), Didier Theys (Bel), Jean-Pierre Malcher (Fr), Christian Danner (Ger), Leopold von Bayern (Ger), Charlie O'Brien (Aus), Graham Baker (Aus), Ake Ernstson (Swed), Jurg Bachi (CH) and Jan Mattsson (Swed). |